webvijayi/CookFast/README.md

 ### How to Use

-1. Select your preferred AI Provider (Gemini, OpenAI, or Anthropic).
+1. Select your preferred AI Provider (Google Gemini, OpenAI, Anthropic, or X.ai).
+2. Choose your specific model from the available options for enhanced control.
-2. Enter your corresponding API Key and optionally click "Test" to validate it.
+3. Enter your corresponding API Key and optionally click "Test" to validate it.
-3. Fill in the details about your project (Name, Type, Goal, Features, Tech Stack).
+4. Fill in the details about your project (Name, Type, Goal, Features, Tech Stack).
-4. Select the checkboxes for the document types you want to generate.
+5. Select the checkboxes for the document types you want to generate.
-5. Click "Cook Up Docs!".
+6. Click "Cook Up Docs!".
 6. While generating, a "Stop Generation" button is available if you need to cancel.
 7. The generated Markdown content will appear in the results area below the form.
 8. If the generation fails or you want to try again, a "Retry Generation" button will be available in the results area.